- Build an infrastructure to enable broad dissemination of the reframing aging concepts to the field of aging

 - Engage the aging research, education, and practice communities to learn about and start using the reframed communication strategies

 - Provide technical support for organizations who complete workshops and trainings

 - Support state and local efforts to reframe aging locally

 - FrameChecks: reframing experts review your communication materials and suggest ways for improving your messages with reframed language and evidence-informed narratives.

 - Workshops and presentations: provide engaging and interactive sessions on the reframing aging concepts, narratives, and tools for your organizations and conferences.

 - Technical assistance: reframing experts help you fine-tune your messages as a follow-up to workshops and presentations.

-The Reframing Aging Initiative started in 2012, when eight national aging organizations gathered to address the entrenched ageism in American society.
+The National Center to Reframe Aging began as an initiative in 2012, when eight national aging organizations gathered to address the entrenched ageism in American society.
 With support from nine funders, the organizations collaborated with the social science research firm FrameWorks Institute to examine exactly what the American public thinks of aging.

 Funders of the first phase of the Reframing Aging Initiative were: AARP, Archstone Foundation, The Atlantic Philanthropies, Endowment for Health, Fan Fox and Leslie R. Samuels Foundation, The John A. Hartford Foundation, The Retirement Research Foundation, Rose Community Foundation, and The SCAN Foundation.